Quicky Cycles

 Class 2 Electric Bikes

 Class 2 e-bikes have a maximum assisted speed of 20 miles per hour, just like Class 1.
 However, Class 2 electric bikes have a throttle and may also have a pedal assist system.
-In the case of Magnum Bikes, all of our e-bikes built to Class 2 specifications come standard with both throttle and PAS.

 • Pedal Assistance: Optional (may be throttle-only)